-A) Anywhere from less than a second, up to several hours.
+A) According to all the books on clouds in the last 70 years, contrails last anywhere from less than a second, up to several hours.
 If depends on the atmospheric conditions at the altitude the plane is flying.
 It’s unrelated to the weather on the ground.

 This is an oft-asked question.
 The answer is reasonably straightforward, but misunderstanding is common.
 To understand why a contrail can last as little as a fraction of a second, or as long as several hours, you need to understand what a contrail is, and how it forms.

 Here’s another question, which has the same answer:

 Why is this basically the same question?
 Because contrails are generally made of ice crystals.
 Jet exhaust contains a lot of water vapor (the chemical reaction actually produces more water than there was originally jet fuel), and when this gets shot out of the back of the engine at 2000MPH, it hits the frigid air (typically colder than -40 degrees), and the water vapor condenses and freezes, very quickly, into tiny ice crystals, just like snowflakes.

 So why do these ice crystals sometimes stay around for a long time, and sometimes vanish in seconds?
 The temperature is well below freezing, so they can’t melt, can they?
 This is puzzling, because it involves something that most people know nothing about: “sublimation“.

 Sublimation is when a substance (in this case, water), goes directly from being solid to being vapor (a gas), without actually melting into a liquid.
 It’s like evaporation, except instead of a liquid evaporating, it’s a solid (ice).
 If the air is dry (i.e. there is little water vapor in it), then the ice crystals will quickly sublimate into vapor, and the trail will vanish quickly.

 However, if the air already has a lot of water vapor in it, then the ice will sublimate slower, and the trail will last longer.